alextanhongpin/nodejs-rest/README.md

 });
 ```

-However, this will get pretty repetitive soon.
-You will writing app.get('...') all the time.
-The workaround is to loop through the routes.

-The new way of writing:
+The problem with this is:
++ repetitive, you will end up writing app.get('...')/app.post(...) over and over again.
++ callback hell, calling another service means you have to nest the callback together

+I've resolved to this way of writing my code:
 ```javascript
 // /api/followers/actions.js
 // Actions holds the endpoint of the REST uri and at the same time tells us what to do